Summer vacation at last!10 tips for digital protection on summer vacation

 If possible, avoid using public computers and tablets in hotels and airports.
 You cannot be sure who has used these public devices before you or whether viruses or malware have been installed on them.
 This is particularly important if you want to access sensitive accounts such as online banking, email or social media.

 If you need to use a public device, you should log out of all accounts and delete your browsing history at the end of use.
-When you return to a secure device, you should change the passwords for all the accounts you accessed on the public device.
-A password manager can make this easier and help protect your family's accounts.
+When you return to your secure device, you should change the passwords for any accounts you accessed on the public device.
+A password manager can simplify this process and help protect your family's accounts.

 6. use location services with caution